ewolff/service-mesh-primer/manuscript/05-Conclusion.md

 the microservices despite the service mesh.

 A service mesh is not limited to traditional microservices following the request-response paradigm.
-Microservices that communicate asynchronously  also benefit from monitoring and security features as well as the tools like Grafana, Prometheus, Jaeger, or Kiali.
+Microservices that communicate asynchronously  also benefit from monitoring and security features as well as from tools like Prometheus, Grafana, Jaeger, or Kiali.
 <!-- I don't see why SCS won't profit from all features mentioned above so I removed them -->
 However, asynchronous microservices
 will probably not use HTTP at all so routing is of little use.
 Also the resilience features are not useful.
-Asynchronous microservices will work on a message eventually.
+Asynchronous microservices will work on a message queue eventually.
 So if the microservice is currently not available, processing the message will take more time - until the microservice is available again.
 The system should be able to deal with that, though.